ProgUn1corn/Qlourie_Astral_R/README.md

 - Biased to progressive damping with increased damping during HS bump events, enhancing performance and stability to significant impacts in rallying
 - LRS (Load Release System): Release rebound damping when wheel load below a set threshold is detected, allowing even higher rebound damping setting with faster wheel contact and all power to the ground.
 Rebound damping is lowered according to how much force the internal detection mass have.
 The damping curve is returned to normal is wheel load is above threshold
 - DSV (Direction Sensing Valve): Detect the direction of force to the damper, when the force is from the ground like road surface, the damper will remain unchanged for consistency; when the force is from above like landing a jump, the valve will close and add additional damping to brace impact
-- Hydraulic Bump Stop: Additional damping valve that will active at around from the last 60mm of damper travel, the valve is closed to generate a siginificant amount of damping force, up to 24KN of damping force at 2m/s.
+- HBS (Hydraulic Bump Stop): Additional damping valve that will active at around from the last 60mm of damper travel, the valve is closed to generate a siginificant amount of damping force, up to 24KN of damping force at 2m/s.
 Smoother ride quality when riding on bump stop and better impact absorption.
-Rubber bump stop is still installed on HBS model for protection.
+Rubber bump stop is still installed on HBS model for protection
+- HRS (Hydraulic Rebound Stop): A large amount of damping force would generate when the damper is near full droop to stop the damper from extending.
+Smoother ride quality and extension dynamics compare to rubber rebond stop.
+Rubber rebound stop is still installed on HRS model for protection
 -  Independently modelled suspension mesh instead of Automation one, with flexbody help node to enhances animations

 ## Misc
-- 10/20KG ballast for center of gravity adjustment (10KG needed to meet minimum weight regulations)
+- Ballast for center of gravity adjustment (needed to meet minimum running weight regulations)
 - Driver weight included in racing seat part
 - Rally light for better vision at night events (about 7kg, also act as ballast)
-- Spare wheel selection for weight accuracy
+- Up to 2 Spare wheel selection for weight accuracy
 ![Astral_R](Docs/BRC/28.jpg)
 ![Astral_R](Docs/BRC/22.jpg)
 ![Astral_R](Docs/BRC/24.jpg)